cyanophycean314-zz/chaotic-laser-simulation/README.md

 	pop and xs - Records photon pops and times for x1 - x2 = pi
 4 - Various photon rates from 10 to 30000
-	pop and xs and v - Records photon pops and the times for x1 - x2 = pi and voltages
+	pop and xs and v - Records photon pops and the times for x1 - x2 = pi and voltages 5 - Various photon rates from 1000 to 30000. also deterministic xs and v and vf - Records times for x1 - x2 = pi and voltages and smoothed voltages when x1 - x2 = pi (vf didn't work)